- General Information

 Did you know?

 The native SQL drivers do not directly support the DIMs.
+Prior to

-The idea is that your DIM fields are overed over a group of values.
+your DIM fields are overed over a group of values in the TPS version.
 FM3

 Code example: